Center for Equity and Postsecondary Attainment

 EXECUTIVE DIRECTOR, CENTER FOR EQUITY AND POSTSECONDARY ATTAINMENT

-Dr. Laura Owen, NCC, NCSC, is the Executive Director for the Center for Equity and Postsecondary Attainment at San Diego State University.
+Dr. Laura Owen (she, her), NCC, NCSC, is the Executive Director for the Center for Equity and Postsecondary Attainment at San Diego State University.
 A prior urban school counselor, district counseling supervisor, and district crisis team lead, she is a passionate advocate for closing postsecondary opportunity gaps.
 Her research focuses on evaluating the impact of practices designed to address the systems, structures and policies needed to remove barriers for historically marginalized communities.
 Dr. Owen has researched interventions targeting FAFSA completion, the high school to college transition, virtual advising, the use of technology in college counseling, how students prefer to receive college and career information and the pandemic’s impact on students’ postsecondary choices.
 She is committed to the discovery of models that support access, retention and completion of postsecondary credentials aligned to the workforce and connected to high wage, high demand jobs.
 Dr. Owen received teaching awards from Johns Hopkins University and San Diego State University.
 She co-led the SDSU White House Convening on Strengthening School Counseling and College Advising and assisted with American University's White House Convening on Culturally Sustaining Practices in College Counseling.
 She serves on the California Cradle to Career Data and Tools Advisory Board, is currently a co-editor for the Journal of College Access, and co-edited the 2022 Equity-Based Career Development and Postsecondary Transitions book.
-Dr. Owen was recognized as the 2023 California School Counselor Educator of the Year.
+Dr. Owen is the 2023 California School Counselor Educator of the Year.

 Dr. Diana Camilo